There are three types of order attribution in Ometria:

 Coupon code attribution is used for attributing orders to Ometria campaigns only.

-In automation campaigns, you can specify a coupon code or pool when setting up the email send.
+In automation campaigns, you can specify a coupon pool when setting up the email send.

 When a contact places an order using a coupon code sent to them in an Ometria campaign, the order is attributed to that campaign email.